 Mediation preserves personal and business relationships and protects privacy by avoiding a public trial.
 Those owing money can establish by agreement the amount owed, arrange repayment plans, avoid a judgment and preserve their credit reputation.
 When the parties settle, the case is over – no more court.

 Where can I get more information?

-The Murphree Law Library, located at the Downtown Alachua County Library District, offers various self-help books and pamphlets on a number of topics.
-In some case, you may want to consider consulting an attorney, even if you feel you cannot afford an attorney to represent you in your case.
-A one hour consultation can provide a substantial amount of information and can relieve some anxiety about both the process and the chances of success in your case.
+Eighth Judicial Circuit staff in the Self-Help Center can help with questions about court procedures.
+In some cases, you may want to consider consulting an attorney, even if you feel you cannot afford an attorney to represent you in your case.
+A one-hour consultation can provide a substantial amount of information and can relieve some anxiety about both the process and the chances of success in your case.
 Mediators are not allowed to give any legal advice, so any information about the legal aspects of your case must be determined by information you get from other sources.